Your pain threshold

 ● you acknowledge what is above the threshold and

-● you ignore what is beneath it.
+● you ignore what is below it.

 People acknowledge the pain, but they don't react properly